salvacarrion/call4papers/README.md

 # Call4Papers

-Get a CSV with topic-related conferences along with their CORE rank, GGS Class, deadlines and more.
+Get a CSV with topic-related conferences along with their CORE rank, GGS Class, deadlines, acceptance rates and more.
+See [csv example](/examples/conferences.csv).

 ## Requirements